 Frequently Asked Questions

-Ans: Place citronella candles in areas where mosquitoes are likely to gather, such as patios, balconies, garden tables, doorways, and outdoor seating areas.
-Indoors, keep them near open windows or corners prone to insects.
-Position them safely away from wind, pets, or anything that may knock them over.
+Ans: Install citronella candles in places where the mosquitoes will congregate, such as patios, balconies, garden tables, doorways, and outdoor seating.
+Indoors, put them close to open windows or corners where insects are likely to occur.
+Keep them out of the reach of the wind, pets, or anything that can tremendously knock them down.

 Q3.
 Is a citronella candle toxic?